A debt spiral can be one of the most stressful situations for any person.

 Listing your debts will be the first step to getting out of a spiral.
 For some people, this step alone is enough to make all of the difference.
 When people realise how their debt is mounting up, they can often find ways to change their lifestyle and begin to pay off what they owe.

 Write down every debt that you have.
 Include loans, credit cards, overdrafts, car finance and hire purchase agreements, store cards and any other debts that you have in your name.
+Don’t forget to include any short term loans you might have.
 Write the total amount next to each debt, then add them all together.
 The final figure is likely to shock you.

 Take a deep breath.
 By acknowledging your debt problem, you have taken the first step to financial freedom.